thejohncotton/savvy-course-materials/Wk3Mod4.md

 2. Use bracket notation to add pieces of contact information by bullet point.
 3. Access the first step of your `contactArray` using bracket notation.
 4. Create variable called `lastOne` and assign to it a number which represents the index of the last item of your array.
-5. Access the last step of your recipe using the last_step variable

 ---